W. T. Tutte: Diagnosing the cipher machine

 At Bletchley Park, mark impulses were signified by x and space impulses by •.
 (Note: In more recent terminology, each impulse would be termed a "bit" with a mark being binary 1 and a space being binary 0.
 Punched paper tape had a hole for a mark and no hole for a space.)
 For example, the letter "H" would be coded as ••x•x.
 Tutte's derivation of the chi and psi components was made possible by the fact that dots were more likely than not to be followed by dots, and crosses more likely than not to be followed by crosses.
 This was a product of a weakness in the German key setting, which they later eliminated.
 Once Tutte had made this breakthrough, the rest of the Research Section joined in to study the other impulses, and it was established that the five chi wheels all advanced with each new character and that the five psi wheels all moved together under the control of two mu or "motor" wheels.
 Over the following two months, Tutte and other members of the Research Section worked out the complete logical structure of the machine, with its set of wheels bearing cams that could either be in a position (raised) that added x to the stream of key characters, or in the alternative position that added in •.

-Diagnosing the functioning of the Tunny machine in this way was a truly remarkable cryptanalytical achievement which, in the citation for Tutte's induction as an Officer of the Order of Canada, was described as "one of the greatest intellectual feats of World War II".
+Diagnosing the functioning of the Tunny machine in this way was novel for the time, in the citation for Tutte's induction as an Officer of the Order of Canada, was described as "one of the greatest intellectual feats of World War II".